Lelantine War: Sources

-Since the conflict took place at a very early point in Greek history, before historiography had developed, there are no contemporaneous written sources on the events.
+Since the conflict took place at an early point in Greek history, before historiography had developed, there are no contemporaneous written sources on the events.
 The few later sources and the much more copious archaeological evidence allow for a sketchy picture of the Lelantine War.
 However, as a result of the ambiguity of the surviving written sources, date and extent of the war are disputed among Classical scholarship.
 Some authors have even suggested that the war may be entirely mythical or even fictional.

 Written sources

 No detailed record of the Lelantine War was produced by a contemporary author (such as Thucydides for the Peloponnesian War), as Greek historiography only developed 200 years later, starting with the works of Herodotus.
 The Greek literary tradition as a whole started only in the late 8th century BC, with Homer.
 Therefore, the only contemporary sources about the Lelantine War are references in the early poets Hesiod and Archilochos.
 The first references in historical works are from the 5th century, two centuries after the events, and remain vague and brief.

 In the introduction of his work on the Peloponnesian War, Thucydides (460 BC to early 4th century) gives a short summary of earlier Greek history, stating that there were no major collective military actions by Greeks between the Trojan War and the Persian Wars.
 As an exception, he mentions the War between Chalcidians and Eretrians, during which most of the rest of Hellas joined one of the warring parties: